Report of the Board of Directors

 Fennia Asset Management Ltd, in which the company has a 100 per cent holding, is included in the consolidated accounts.

-In addition, at year-end, Fennia Life Group included 13 real estate companies wholly owned by the company.
+In addition, at year-end, Fennia Life Group included twelve real estate companies wholly owned by the company.

-The Group’s solvency at the end of the financial period was good, the solvency ratio was 24.29% and the company’s own funds amounted to EUR 1.3 million (calculated minimum requirement for own funds is EUR 0.4 million).
+The Group’s solvency at the end of the financial period was good, the solvency ratio was 35.7 per cent and the company’s own funds amounted to EUR 2.1 million (calculated minimum requirement for own funds is EUR 0.5 million).

-The amount of client assets managed by Fennia Asset Management grew, standing at EUR 234 million (EUR 193 million) at year-end.
-The new capital was mainly allocated to a fund investing in business premises because the current low interest rate level and volatile equity market steered investors’ focus towards real estate investments.
+The amount of client assets managed by Fennia Asset Management grew, standing at EUR 286 million (EUR 234 million) at year-end.
+The new capital was mainly allocated to a fund investing in business premises because the low interest rate level and volatile equity market steered investors’ focus towards real estate investments.

 A risk management committee has been set up for the Group’s insurance companies to prepare, steer and co-ordinate tasks related to risk and solvency management and to communicate information.